nikomatsakis/iFood-Tech-Day-2022/index.md

 We've been making an effort to build up teams dedicated to those particular areas.

 One such example is the types team, which I co-lead, along with Jack Huey, dedicated to improving Rust's type system implementation and trait solver.

+If you're interested in getting involved in that sort of thing, check out the `#t-types` Zulip stream.

 The hope is that these dedicated teams will improve our ability to fix bugs and land features.